Home

 About ROAR Lab

+Post-docs will be encouraged to lead independent projects resulting in high impact publications, present at conferences and prepare for long-term careers in academia or industry.
 If you are interested in working on exciting problems related to rehabilitation robotics, email Dr. Agrawal at [email protected] with a short description of your past research experiences and a resume/CV.

 Research Projects